-Each year, beginning in 2022, on the date of our Annual Meeting, each incumbent non-employee director will receive an RSU award with a value at the time of grant equal to approximately \$165,000 (calculated based on the average per share closing price of our Class A common stock over the most recent 30 trading days as of and including the date of grant).
-This award will vest in full on the earlier of (i) the next occurring annual meeting of our stockholders or (ii) the first anniversary of the grant date, subject to the non-employee director's continued service through the applicable vesting date.
+Under our director compensation program, each year, on the date of our Annual Meeting, each incumbent nonemployee director will receive an RSU award with a value at the time of grant equal to approximately \$165,000 (calculated based on the average per share closing price of our Class A common stock over the most recent 30 trading days as of and including the date of grant).
+In 2022, this award was reduced by 50%, resulting in an annual award of 12,489 RSUs.
+In 2023, the Board has determined that each eligible director shall receive 29,516 RSUs following the 2023 Annual Meeting of Stockholders.
+These awards vest in full on the earlier of (i) the next occurring Annual Meeting of Stockholders or (ii) the first anniversary of the grant date, subject to the nonemployee director's continued service through the applicable vesting date.